Fast degree-preserving rewiring of complex networks: Introduction

-In our algorithm, the edges to be formed are created strategically instead of randomly.
+The approach we propose in this work is to rewire a larger number of edges at once, reaching the target assortativity values much faster.
+In a simulated annealing algorithm, we create edges randomly.
+These new edges may either increase or decrease the assortativity.
+If the new edges decrease the distance to our target assortativity, we add them with probability $1$.
+If they increase the distance to our goal, we add them with probability $p$.
+This ``backwards step'' helps to avoid local maxima and minima.
+In our algorithm, we create edges strategically instead of randomly.
 It is for this reason that we use a Monte-Carlo based approach.
-A backwards step, as utilised in simulated annealing is (in the vast majority of cases) not possible, due to the fact that new edges are constructed in such a way that they will increase the assortativity, whereas in a simulated annealing approach, edges are created randomly, and the new edges may either increase or decrease the assortativity.
+A backwards step, as utilised in simulated annealing is (in the vast majority of cases) not possible, due to the fact that we construct new edges in such a way that they will increase the assortativity.
 We demonstrate the efficacy of the approach by studying both random graphs with varying degree distributions and a number of real-world networks.

 The remainder of this paper is laid out as follows: In Section~\ref{section:background} we discuss the widely used existing algorithm and its limitations.
 In Section~\ref{section:improvement} we discuss how our algorithm works for both assortative and disassortative rewiring.
 Following discussion of our algorithm, we compare its performance to that of the original algorithm using simulated networks and real-world networks in Section~\ref{section:results}.Finally, we discuss conclusions and potential future work in Section~\ref{section:conclusions}.